andrewcooke/cosas/README.md

-* the C++ library [weas](https://github.com/andrewcooke/cosas/tree/main/weas) which is based on a refactoring of the ComputerCard.h library and only runs on the RP2040 based MTM WC.
+* the C++ library [weas](https://github.com/andrewcooke/cosas/tree/main/weas) which is based on a refactoring of the ComputerCard.h (CC) library and only runs on the RP2040 based MTM WC.

 * [executables](https://github.com/andrewcooke/cosas/tree/main/apps)
   built on the two libraries above.  these either test functionality